Applying - FAQ

 Special Circumstances Admission Scheme

-If you have been disadvantaged by specific circumstances not already included in the other admission schemes offered by UON such as family/home/work circumstances and/or late qualification assessment at UAC, you can apply directly to UON by emailing firstname.lastname@example.org.
+If you have been disadvantaged by specific circumstances not already included in the other admission schemes offered by UON, including the Educational Access Scheme, you may be eligible for this scheme.
+Disadvantage can include family/home/work circumstances and/or late qualification assessment at UAC, you can apply directly to UON by emailing firstname.lastname@example.org.
 Each application will be assessed on its own merits.
 To be considered under this scheme you will usually need to be within 4 points of the program cut off.

 All applicants who do not speak English as a first language must demonstrate that they meet the University's English proficiency requirement.
 Further information regarding English language proficiency requirements can be found by viewing the English Language Proficiency for Admission Policy(PDF, 32.7KB).

-UAC and UON will notify you by email if you have received an offer.
+UAC and UON will notify you by email if you have received an offer (make sure you keep an eye on your inbox, clutter and junk).
 You will also be able to see your online offer letter on the UAC website, or use the ‘My UAC’ app.

 You should follow the instructions sent to you to accept, defer or decline any offer you receive within 7 days, even if it’s for a program that isn’t your first preference.
+If you do not accept your offer, or you decline it, you will not receive another offer for this course in later rounds.
 Accepting an offer doesn’t stop you from being considered for one of your higher preferences in later offer rounds.
+Make sure you keep checking your email (including junk and clutter) for offers.

 After you accept your offer we will stay in touch with you via email to send you information on getting prepared, enrolled and ready to start university.

-- changing preferences for the next offer round; or
+- changing preferences for the next offer round to a degree program with a lower admissions rank; or

 - other pathways to your dream degree like Newstep or Open Foundation

-Unfortunately there is no avenue for appeal if you think you should have recieved an offer and don't agree with the University's decision.
-However you can make a complaint about an aspect of the University’s conduct through our Complaints process.
+Unfortunately, there is no avenue for appeal if you think you should have received an offer and don't agree with the University's decision.
+However, you can make a complaint about an aspect of the University’s conduct through our Complaints process.

-You can get further inforamtion about applying and universities at:
+You can get further information about applying and universities at: